-The park is open until 5:30pm.
-30 Minute Glass Bottom Boat Tours run until 4pm daily- Online Reservations Available!
-Last Paddling rental is at 3pm daily.
+The park is open until 8:30pm.
+30 Minute Glass Bottom Boat Tours run until 6pm daily- Online Reservations Available!
+Last Paddling rental is at 5pm daily- all rental boats are due back by 6pm.
 Come visit our new Retail Kiosk and pick up a souvenir t-shirt, magnet or sticker!
-The Lundy Building is closed for renovation, but you can still grab a quick bite at the Springside Cafe Food Trailer.
+The Lundy Building Restaurants are closed for renovation, but you can still grab a quick bite at the Springside Cafe Food Trailer.

 Glass Bottom Boats have wowed visitors to Silver Springs since the 1870s with breathtaking views of underwater life and the many springs that feed the Silver River.
 In fact, the Glass Bottom Boat was invented here!
 Take a tour aboard one of our historic Glass Bottom Boats and marvel at the beauty and sheer size of Mammoth Spring, the river’s head spring.
 You’ll explore many other beautiful feeder springs and see countless species of fish, ancient Native American and Spanish artifacts and even underwater movie props from the days when Hollywood productions flourished at the park!

 Our new all-accessible Glass Bottom Boat, the Chief Potackee, operates daily, weather permitting.
 Wheelchairs may be accommodated aboard the Chief Potackee.
 If you would like to make a reservation for the Chief Potackee, please contact us by phone rather than booking online.
 Unfortunately, we are unable to accommodate wheelchairs on board our other Glass Bottom Boats due to the historic nature of the boats.
 For guests who are able to transfer to our historic boats, we are happy to assist them.

 Reservations: Please check in at the ticket booth upon arrival to pay the $2/person State Park Admission.